Trott/cordova-linter/README.md

 * Detect failure to load `cordova.js`
 * Detect loading of `phonegap.js` instead of `cordova.js`
 * What else?

-## Getting Started
-Install the tool with: `npm install -g cordova-linter`

 ## Documentation
 _(Coming soon)_